-The City of Fredericksburg again met with CSX representatives and Mayfield Civic Association representatives on March 19, 2021.
+Members of City Council and Staff met with CSX representatives and Mayfield Civic Association representatives most recently on March 19, 2021.
 The City asked that CSX offer a written update to the community monthly moving forward and the updates are available below.

 The City appreciates the increased communication and the willingness of CSX to meet on site, but we continue to object strongly to the stacking of hazardous materials in our community.
 Fredericksburg’s Fire Department continues to monitor daily activity and is reporting weekly to City Management on hazardous tanker car counts on site.
 Additionally, the City has access to video footage of the train yard as an additional means to review activity on the rails adjacent to Mayfield.

 Counts by weekly total for propane (LPG) in the rail yard are as follows:

 The City of Fredericksburg remains steadfast in its opposition to storage (even if less than 48 hours) of this hazardous material in the our community.
 This report was shared with our federal delegation in a written update.
 We will pursue federal intervention that leads to alternative storage of hazardous materials further away from residential areas.